 - The cover of the outdoor unit must be dismantled.
-It may be necessary to remove the pre-cut bushings. - Take off the factory-fitted protective caps. - The connection of the refrigerant pipes to the device connections are initially to be made by hand, in order to ensure a good fit.
+It may be necessary to remove the pre-cut bushings. - Take off the factory-fitted protective caps. - The transitions for the refrigerant piping included in the scope of delivery must be used for the connection.

-- The refrigerant piping installed, including the soldered connections, must be provided with suitable insulating material as far as the shutoff valve. - Special measures need not be taken for the return of the compressor oil.
+- The connection of the refrigerant pipes to the device connections are initially to be made by hand, in order to ensure a good fit. - All flammable materials in the immediate vicinity of the soldering points must be removed and protected against ignition. - The installed refrigerant piping, including the soldering connections, must be provided with suitable insulation up to the shut-off valve. - Special measures need not be taken for the return of the compressor oil.